 Cadiz is one of those places that has been on my to-visit list in Spain for awhile.
 The closest I got was catching the sunset in Chipiona, a tiny town a little further north up the coastline, and spending a day in Jerez de la Frontera drinking sherry wine and watching dancing horses.
-On this trip to Spain, I spent 2 nights in Cadiz and really enjoyed this coastal town that is also one of the oldest cities in Europe that’s still around – it’s a nice break from busy Seville – here’s my guide on travelling solo in Cadiz if you have just one weekend.
+On this trip to Spain, I spent 2 nights in Cadiz and really enjoyed this coastal town that is also one of the oldest cities in Europe that’s still around – it’s a nice break from busy Seville and Cordoba – here’s my guide on travelling solo in Cadiz if you have just one weekend.

 - About this 2 day Cadiz guide